alipzsh/knowledge-base/xss.md

  3. in the same docuement: will be too long and slow.

 * use tags instead of making a file for everythig? instead of bypass filters, just add a tag #XSS_bypass_filter anywhere in the document, then when needed search for it.

+#### pwn

+* execute JavaScript inside a victim's browser to initiate new HTTP requests masquerading as the victim

+`fetch()` could be used for this.

+try injecting anyhow
+try injecting the admin
+try getting admin's /flag.